Online job search & career help from the Connecticut State Library (free for Connecticut residents!)

 GotResumeBuilder.com is a free resume builder service.

-Goodwill Career Center Virtual Services – While their buildings are temporarily closed, the Goodwill Career Centers are open online.
-Book an appointment to get help with your job search, resumes, cover letters, interview practice, and help with building your Linkedin profile.
+Goodwill Career Center Virtual Services – Book a virtual appointment with Goodwill Career Center to get help with your job search, resumes, cover letters, interview practice, and help with building your Linkedin profile.
 All services offered are free.

 Ted Talks – An excellent site to look for career advice.
 Find talks that inspire your job search and help you reach your goals.